securesauce/precaution-beta/CONTRIBUTING.md

 ## Getting Started

-Our documentation includes several pages on Precaution development.
-Take a look ar our [architecture](docs/architecture.md) document, or browse our documentation [online](https://vmware.github.io/precaution) or [in-repo](docs/index.md).
+Our documentation includes several pages on Precaution development, take a look at our [architecture](docs/architecture.md) document, or browse our documentation [online](https://vmware.github.io/precaution) or [in-repo](docs/index.md).

 ## Contribution Flow